Neck Pain 101

 Although muscles can refer pain to the neck the most common problem is a lack of support caused by weak or poorly coordinated muscles.
 Understanding these patterns of weakness and poor muscle support in conjunction with the restoration of good posture is integral to the long term health of your spine.

-Our therapists have extensive experience in the care of both the acute and chronic neck conditions including disc herniations, bulges and degenerative spine conditions.
+Our therapists have extensive experience in the care of both the acute and chronic neck conditions including arthritis, disc herniation, disc bulges and degenerative spine conditions.
 We work with clients after disc, stenosis or fusion surgeries.
 We also have experience in working with clients with less typical spinal problems such as syringomyelia, spina bifida, spinal tumors and spinal cord myelacia.